Making plans: A guide to parenting arrangements after separation or divorce

 This type of questioning puts children in a difficult position.
 They don't want to feel like they're tattling on their parents.
 These questions can also confuse children.
 They can make children wonder if the parent is actually doing something wrong.
 Besides, the information that parents get this way is often unreliable.

-It's normal to be curious about other people.
-But, you need to make sure that you don't make your children feel like they're "telling" on Mom or Dad.
+It's normal to be curious about your former partner, but you need to make sure that you don't make your children feel like they're "telling" on their other parent.

 Patrick felt awkward telling his dad the truth.